RumBecken/IntersectingQuadrature/Documentation/index.md

 To construct a [`QuadratureRule rule`](api/IntersectingQuadrature.QuadratureRule.yml) :
 - Implement level sets [`IScalarFunction Alpha`](api/TensorAnalysis.IScalarFunction.yml)
   and [`IScalarFunction Beta`](api/TensorAnalysis.IScalarFunction.yml).
-- Create [`HyperRectangle K`](api/IntersectingQuadrature.HyperRectangle.yml) of dimension *d* which confines the domain of integration.
+- Create [`IHyperRectangle K`](api/IntersectingQuadrature.HyperRectangle.yml) of dimension *d* which confines the domain of integration.
 - Determine the domain of integration by selecting [`Symbol signAlpha`](api/IntersectingQuadrature.Symbol.yml) and [`Symbol signBeta`](api/IntersectingQuadrature.Symbol.yml) from {0, -, +} for `Alpha` and `Beta` respectively.
   You will receive a quadrature rule for the set {x &isin; K | sign(Alpha(x)) = signAlpha &and; sign(Beta(x)) = signBeta}.